 Green tea is actually considered to be the healthiest drink after pure water.
 Green tea is often associated with weight management due to the catechins that are present in it.
-These catechins together with the caffeine work as a team to promote weight loss and boost energy.
+These catechins together with the caffeine, work as a team to promote weight loss and boost energy.
 They are also powerful antioxidants, which support cell health and immunity.

 The hibiscus flower has been known for centuries for its vitality benefits.
 It has properties that enhance clear, glowing skin and give an overall youthful appearance.
 Not to mention that it is also a tea that helps to detox the liver.
 It also does not have the caffeine that some of the other teas have.
-It can be a great snack as it is crisp, refreshing and filled with antioxidants.
+It can be a great snack as it is crisp, refreshing, and filled with antioxidants.

 Dandelion Root Tea

-This tea has a natural diuretic effect which enables the liver to eliminate toxins more quickly.
+This tea has a natural diuretic effect, which enables the liver to eliminate toxins more quickly.
 It also strengthens the immune system while balancing blood sugar levels.
-Dandelion Root tea can also relieve heartburn and help ease digestive issues.
+Dandelion Root Tea can also relieve heartburn and help ease digestive issues.

 How many cups of tea a day are recommended when fasting?

-If you are brewing your tea in hot water then you will need approximately three cups a day to really have access to all the benefits.
+If you are brewing your tea in hot water, then you will need approximately three cups a day to really have access to all the benefits.
 However, heat and oxidation do destroy a good amount of those polyphenols and catechins that were mentioned earlier as benefits.
-So what other ways can you enjoy the benefits associated with teas?
+So, what other ways can you enjoy the benefits associated with teas?
 Cold brewing is the answer!
 Yes!
 Cold brewing actually allows the polyphenols and catechins to be extracted without destroying them.
 Hence why one cup of cold brew tea has everything in it you need.
 One cup versus those three cups we mentioned by steeping your tea in hot water.
-Having said this, when fasting for 16 hours, having multiple cups of tea can be beneficial on a mentally level.
-That feeling of constantly putting something to your mouth and filling your stomach can be very mentally satisfying.
+Having said this, when fasting for 16 hours, having multiple cups of tea can be beneficial on a mental level.
+That feeling of continually putting something to your mouth and filling your stomach can be very mentally satisfying.
 So really, it’s about what works best for you.

-Tea allows for variety of flavour and temperature -which can also be helpful.
+Tea allows for a variety of flavour and temperature -which can also be helpful.
 It might be harder to stay hydrated if it was only cold water you were permitted to ingest-especially if you live in a cold climate during winter!
-Teas provide a warmth and coziness that is unparalleled.
+Teas provide warmth and coziness that is unparalleled.
 And with the added bonus of all the health benefits, you really can’t go wrong!